wildme/wildme/README.md

 - 👋 Hi, My name is Konstantin
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Node.js+Express.js
-- 💞️ I’m looking to collaborate on projects using JavaScript and React
+- 💞️ I’m looking to collaborate on projects using JavaScript, React and Node.js
 - 📫 How to reach me: telegram: @rumate

 <!---